Government Schemes for Women Entrepreneurs in India 2026 | Kotak Life

 The scheme’s core objective is to empower economically disadvantaged women by enhancing their technical skills and entrepreneurial capacities through comprehensive support services.
 Among the challenges faced by these women, obtaining credit stands out prominently.

-Recognizing the difficulty that impoverished women encounter in accessing credit, this government schemes for women in India address this issue by making credit available through responsible NGOs.
+Recognizing the difficulty that impoverished women encounter in accessing credit, the government schemes for women in India address this issue by making credit available through responsible NGOs.
 These non-profit organizations play a crucial role in managing the funds and ensuring that the recipients not only receive financial support but also benefit from training and counseling.

 Mahila Shakti Kendra